artkirillov/harvee-website/_posts/2025-11-06-harvee-is-live-understand-your-stress-like-never-before.md

 ## Track What Actually Matters

-Harvee connects with Apple Health and your favorite wearables to bring your key signals together in one clear view:
+Harvee connects with Apple Health to bring your key signals together in one clear view:

-- Heart rate variability (HRV)
 - Sleep quality and recovery
 - Exercise, steps, and active calories
 - Mindfulness and time in daylight
 - Lifestyle factors: caffeine, alcohol, hydration
 - Stand hours and movement patterns
+- Heart rate variability (HRV)

-You don't need to be a biohacker to understand your body — you just need better translation.
+You don't need to be a biohacker to understand your body, you just need better translation.

 ## Build Resilience, Not Anxiety

 Most health apps make you feel behind.
 Harvee helps you feel informed.

-You'll start noticing how your habits, recovery, and stress interact — and begin making small, confident choices that add up to real resilience.
+You'll start noticing how your habits, recovery, and stress interact and begin making small, confident choices that add up to real resilience.

 You'll understand when your body needs rest.
 When it's ready to perform.
 And when it's quietly saying, "I'm running low."